By Pete Wurdock

 Matie has put her heart and soul into her place, and it shows.

-In the largest area of the store, she sells beer and wine, pop, smoked meats, cheese, premade sandwiches, personal care items, cleaning supplies, and a variety of other items including a peach salsa that flies off the shelf in the summer.
+In the largest area of the store, she sells beer and wine, pop, smoked meats, cheese, premade sandwiches, personal care items, cleaning supplies, and a variety of other items including a peach salsa that flies off the shelving in the summer.

 She will begin offering breakfast sandwiches after Christmas and will soon introduce the Mater Bratwurst; a one-of-a-kind sausage custom made specifically for her store.